KevHnh/KevHnh/README.md

 ## 🔭 What I'm Currently Working On

-I'm currently focusing on Aplican, a job hunting companion.
-(Check it out: https://aplican.co)
+I'm currently focusing on Affpaca, a directory for affiliate programs.
+(Check it out: https://affpaca.com)

 ## 🚀 My Skills